microsoft/graphitation/packages/supermassive/README.md

 ## Implementation details and plans

-### Current
+### Execution with schema fragments

-Starting with version 3.0, supermassive expects a compact fragment of the schema alongside documents that are sent to it.
+Starting with version 3.0, supermassive expects a compact _fragment_ of the schema alongside executable documents.
 It doesn't require having a full schema, only a small fragment necessary for a specific operation.

 Schema fragment format is much more compact than the graphql-js AST.
 It is optimized for fast merging and serializing,